TampereJS/tamperejs-org/docs/modules/README.md

 ### Interfaces

-Any interfaces the module exposes for others to use
+Any interfaces the module exposes for others to use.
+Each interface should be separated with a subtitle so that it can be linked directly to.

 ### Dependencies

-Any interfaces other modules expose that this module depends on
+Any interfaces other modules expose that this module depends on.
+Each dependency should be separated with a subtitle so that it can be linked directly to.

 ### Tests

-Any tests that should pass in order for a change to be accepted
+Any tests that should pass in order for a change to be accepted.
+Each test should be separated with a subtitle so that it can be linked directly to.